New Treasurer position – July 2017

 The KCA are looking for a new Honorary Treasurer to start asap.
 This voluntary position will ideally suit someone with bookkeeping or treasurer experience, but guidance will be available from the outgoing treasurer.
 If you are interested in this position and would like to find out more, please contact Fiona Ogden.

 Recent work to the Community Centre – June 2017

 The new frontage at the Community Centre was completed in November 2016.
 The glass and steel structure is very modern and elegant, and provides a new entrance area with separate access to the Library, Parish Council offices and the Community Centre.
-The new lobby area had a smart new floor covering, and we have now completed further refurbishment to enhance the internal entrance of the centre.
+The new lobby area has had a smart new floor covering, and we have now completed further refurbishment to enhance the internal entrance of the Centre.
 The lobby walls and ceiling have been boarded, skimmed and painted, and motion sensor LED lighting has been installed for your convenience, especially on dark winter nights.
 New toilets have been fitted in the gents.
-A wheelchair is available for hirers use, whilst in the centre.
+A wheelchair is available for hirers use, whilst in the Centre.

 New Chairman for the KCA – February 2017

 Good news!
 At the February 2017 committee meeting, Mel James was elected as the new KCA Chairman.
 Mel will continue his role as Centre Manager, overseeing the day to day running of our Community Centre.
 As Chairman he will provide leadership and direction to the Community Council, Officers and Trustees of the Association, and provide strategic direction of the Charity, with a vision for the future.
 Many thanks Mel!